 Catholic Charities also provides an Early Head Start program for infants and toddlers in Hartford, infant and toddler care in Waterbury, Youth Development programs for adolescents in New Haven, and a scholarship program affiliated with Catholic high schools.

 Being there for children and youth also means being there for parents and other caretakers.
 Our programs include comprehensive wraparound services, including family literacy, well-child screenings, parent education and support programs, and more.

 Catholic Charities operates full-day, full-year School Readiness programs for 3- to 5-year-olds in Hartford, Meriden, New Haven, and Waterbury.
 The goal of School Readiness is to prepare children to enter kindergarten ready to learn and succeed.

-Our School Readiness and Infant & Toddler Care programs are accredited by the National Association for the Education of Young Children (NAEYC), which means they meet the most rigorous national standards in education, health, and safety.
+- State-licensed and NAEYC accredited (National Association for the Education of Young Children). which means they meet the most rigorous national standards in education, healthy, and safety

 There is no income limit to qualify.
 Each program operates on a sliding fee scale based on family income.

 Paraiso Infantil, 45 Wadsworth Street – Olga Toledo, (860) 524-6853, x.
 221